chengniedotcom/chengniedotcom.github.io/_pages/research.md

 1. Zhengrui Jiang, Arun Rai, Hua Sun, Cheng Nie, Yuheng Hu.
 (2022) How Online Information Influences Offline Transactions: Insights from Digital Real Estate Platforms.
 Submitted for second round review at _Information Systems Research_

 1. Cheng Nie, Zhiqiang Zheng, Sumit Sarkar.
 (2022) Firm Competitive Structure and Consumer Reaction in Search Advertising.
-Submitted for review at _Journal of the Association for Information Systems_
+Revising for second round review at _Journal of the Association for Information Systems_

 1. Tao Zhu, Cheng Nie, Zhengrui Jiang, Xiangpei Hu (2022) When Do Consumers Buy during Online Promotions?
 A Theoretical and Empirical Investigation.
 Submitted for review at _Production and Operations Management_